 Money Back Incentives

 Interested in a tax incentive?
 Utah’s Motion Picture Incentive Program (MPIP) is a post-performance, fully refundable tax credit of production dollars spent in the state of Utah.
 It is one of the most competitive incentives in the industry.
-Even for smaller productions with a minimum of $200,000 spent in Utah, a 20% tax credit is available.
-For those productions with over $1,000,000 in Utah production expenses, a 25% tax credit is available.
+Even for smaller productions with a minimum of $500,000 spent in Utah, a 20% tax credit is available.
+For those productions with over $1 million in Utah production expenses, a 20 - 25% tax credit is available.
 If you want to learn more and get started on the application, we’ve provided it here: Utah’s Motion Picture Incentive Fund Application.

 A United Film Community

-The MPAU represents the Utah Film Community.
-Our members represent all aspects of filmmaking from the first time filmmaker to the seasoned veteran from writers to electricians.
+The MPAU represents the Utah Film Community from the first time filmmaker to the seasoned veteran from writers to electricians.
 Members who know how to make your project a success from pre-production to production to post.
-Equipment providers who will take your call 24/7 and caterers who will special order chocolate covered ants for your lead actor.
+Equipment providers who will take your call 24/7 and caterers who will special order organic, gluten free desserts for your lead actor.

 We know the business, we know filmmaking and we want to work with you.
 Be part of the future and film in Utah.

 We would be glad to help you get started.